Skip to content

 Exhibitions at Rainham Hall

-The exhibitions at Rainham Hall reveal layers of history charting stories of previous tenants including Captain John Harle who built the Hall, Victorian cycling Vicar Nicholas Brady, Vogue photographer Anthony Denney and exploring at the Hall when it was a Day Nursery for children in the 1940's.
+The exhibitions at Rainham Hall reveal layers of history charting stories of previous tenants including Captain John Harle who built the Hall, Victorian cycling Vicar Nicholas Brady, Vogue photographer Anthony Denney, Restoring the Hall with Colonel H.H.
+Mulliner in the 1920s, The Sturges Family and exploring at the Hall when it was a Day Nursery for children in the 1940s.

-The exhibition reveals and explores aspects of previous tenants of the Hall.
+The exhibition reveals and explores aspects of people who have lived in the Hall.

-Focusing on four distinct time periods in the Hall’s 300-year history you will find interactive displays, historical information, film and audio stories as well as historical objects from the times.
+Focusing on six distinct time periods in the Hall’s 300-year history you will find interactive displays, historical information, film and audio stories as well as historical objects from the times.

 Victorian Vicar & Curious Curate: Brady at Rainham Hall